 June 30, 2022– The Supreme Court rejected Bayer’s appeal motion to reverse the $87 million settlement to the couple Alberta and Alva Pilliod.

-We will be updating the other happenings in the Roundup cases here as soon as it occurs.
-Stay tuned for more Roundup lawsuit updates in 2022…
+We will update the other happenings in the Roundup cases here as soon as it occurs.
+Stay tuned for more Roundup lawsuit updates 2022 and Roundup settlement update 2022…

 Roundup Lawsuit FAQs

 Yes, it is still having its presence on store shelves all over America despite the warnings of many researchers of the carcinogenic nature of the Roundup weed killer and the pouring Roundup weed killer lawsuits.
 Since EPA changed its stand on the carcinogenic nature and affirmed that its safe for use, it is making Bayer strong in its stand that Roundup is not harmful.

 - What cancers qualify for the Roundup lawsuit?